James Hardy Vaux

 James Hardy Vaux (c.
-1782 - after 1841) was an English-born convict transported to Australia on three separate occasions.
+1782 - after 1841) was an English-born convict transported to Australia on three occasions.
 He was the author of Memoirs of James Hardy Vaux including A Vocabulary of the Flash Language, first published in 1819, which is regarded as both the first full length autobiography and first dictionary written in Australia.

 Early life

 Born in Surrey, England, James Hardy Vaux was the son of Hardy Vaux, butler and house steward to George Holme Sumner of Hatchlands Park, and his wife Sophia, the daughter of an attorney.
 Vaux spent much of his childhood living with his maternal grandparents in Shropshire, England.

 At age 14, Vaux was apprenticed to a linen draper in Liverpool.
 He was initially well behaved, but soon developed rakish habits, staying out late at night and disappearing to cock fights during the day.
 He began pilfering small amounts of money from the till of his employer to pay his gambling debts and maintain his lifestyle.
 Even though the thefts went undiscovered, Vaux's employer did not approve of his habits and dismissed him after only a few months' service.

 Vaux next found employment as a clerk in London, although he was far more interested in frequenting the red-light district of Covent Garden and seedy alehouses than his work.
 Always restless, he changed jobs several times, including a stint in the Navy in 1798–99 on board HMS Astraea until he deserted and returned to London.